Volunteer with Children at the Medellin Kids Project

-Colombia is famous for its music and dance and visitors find it hard to resist the infectious rhythms of cumbia, merengue and salsa.
+Colombia is famous for its music and dance.
+Visitors find it hard to resist the infectious rhythms of cumbia, merengue and salsa.

 Cycling the outskirts of Medellin and along the mountainous woods is an extremely popular activity for the locals.
-Also you could try your hand at parapenting from the surrounding mountains.
+You could also try your hand at parapenting from the surrounding mountains.

-Colombia also offers amazing wildlife, birds, orchids, pre-Colombian stone statues and underground tombs, volcanic mud baths, diving, rafting, rappelling, rock climbing and hiking.
+Colombia also offers amazing wildlife, birds, orchids, pre-Colombian stone statues and underground tombs.
+As well as volcanic mud baths, diving, rafting, rappelling, rock climbing and hiking.

-Volunteer in Colombia with Globalteer to access our preferred flight partner who will be able to organise your travel requirements.
+Volunteer in Colombia with Globalteer!
+Our preferred flight partner who will be able to organise your travel requirements.

-Accommodations are carefully selected by our staff in Medellin for their great locations, suitability for volunteers and value for money.
+Accommodations are carefully selected by our staff in Medellin.
+Selected for their great locations, suitability for volunteers and value for money.

-Globalteer can organise tailor-made Spanish classes suitable for beginners or people with advanced language skills: GBP£62 / USD$80 for 5 one-hour classes over a week.
+Globalteer can organise tailor-made Spanish classes suitable for beginners or people with advanced language skills: GBP£65 / USD$84 for 5 one-hour classes over a week.